zuntaalejandra/Risk_Client_Evaluation/README.md

 # Still Missing

+0) Migrate all data in cloud BD

-1) Machine Learning stuff
+2) Machine Learning stuff

-2) In index.html file, change the submit button code, so as to execute the API with cliend data, it must return the risk level of client (after run the Marchine Learning Model)
+3) In index.html file, change the submit button code, so as to execute the API with cliend data, it must return the risk level of client (after run the Marchine Learning Model)

-3) upload files to a web server in cloud
+4) upload files to a web server in cloud